KeksiLabs/old-website/_posts/2016-12-05-how-to-manage-remote-server-users-with-ansible.md

 Copy this provided `yml` ansbile config into file named `users.yml`.

-Let's see what this does
+Let's see what this does:

 * It creates new group called `infra_admin` and gives it sudo privileges.
 * It checks that provided users exist in the target machines with their ssh keys
 * It deletes users which should be absent